garden-io/garden/docs/getting-started/quickstart.md

 garden dev
 ```

-The first time you run `garden dev`, Garden will initialize then await further instructions inside a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
-From inside the REPL you can command Garden to build, test, and deploy your project.
+The first time you run `garden dev`, Garden will initialize and then await further instructions inside a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+From inside the REPL, you can command Garden to build, test, and deploy your project.

 After running `garden dev`, login to the Garden web dashboard.
 Run: